 7. BALANCE VOLUME + VALUE

 Great inbound marketing is all about education and knowledge sharing.
-It’s about providing the right information when the prospective buyer needs it, as to help them make a decision.
+It’s about providing the right information when the prospective buyer needs it to help them make a decision.
 It’s something you’ve likely heard before.
-Content - both website and blog - allow us to claim mindshare and be a reference as they gather information.
+Content - both website and blogs alike - allow us to claim mindshare and be a reference as they gather information.

 You could argue that value outweighs the need for volume if you cut to the chase and say what’s needed, volume comes to play in terms of context, thoroughness, and SEO power ... balance, balance, balance.

 Last but certainly not least: The Great Gate Debate (say that 10 times fast).
 Ok, so I made that up - I don't think anyone really calls it The Great Gate Debate - but it has been a large debate in the inbound marketing world for the last several years or so… should I put an offer or piece of content behind a form, or give it “for free”?

 To clarify, gated content is anything you get after filling out a form.
 It requires website visitors to exchange information - name, email address, etc. - in exchange for what they want to read, see, or watch.
 Ungated content, on the other hand, is content freely accessible to anyone and everyone; think social posts, blogs, videos, etc.